How To "Move Fast & Break Stuff" by Managing Risk Optimally

 By Seppo Helava - Founder/Advisor/Investor

 Martin here.
-Welcome to another edition of Founders’ Hustle!
+Welcome to the first Guest Edition of Founders’ Hustle!

 Today I’m sharing something very special with you — a guest essay by a super smart, talented, and experienced founder and operator… Seppo Helava. 🤩